taylan/log4net.dynamodb2/README.md

 ```

 Note that you must set the **AWSAccessKey** and **AWSSecretKey** configuration elements in the appConfig section of your App.config or
 Web.config file for authentication to DynamoDb.
-See the AWS documentation for more information.
-[These release notes](http://aws.amazon.com/releasenotes/.NET/7526512651260522)
+See the [AWS documentation for configuring credentials](http://docs.aws.amazon.com/AWSSdkDocsNET/latest/V2/DeveloperGuide/net-dg-config-creds.html) for more information.
-are a good starting point.

 The following addtional parameters are available in the appender configuration:
 ```